Free Use

 Overview

-Free use is a consensual power-exchange roleplay dynamic in which partners agree, in advance, that one partner may approach or initiate intimacy with another at essentially any time, without asking each time in the moment.
+Free use is a consensual power-exchange roleplay dynamic in which partners agree, in advance, that one partner may approach or initiate intimacy with another at essentially any time, without asking again in the moment.
 The eroticism lies in the fantasy of being perpetually available, or of holding standing access.
-Crucially, the arrangement is built on a foundation of explicit, ongoing and revocable consent negotiated before any in-the-moment spontaneity begins: the casual, no-need-to-ask quality is itself the thing both partners have deliberately agreed to.
+The whole arrangement rests on explicit, ongoing and revocable consent negotiated before any in-the-moment spontaneity begins: the casual, no-need-to-ask quality is itself the thing both partners have deliberately agreed to.
 This article describes the dynamic clinically and contains no instructional detail.

 History & origins